TypeCellOS/BlockNote/examples/03-ui-components/12-custom-ui/README.md

-# Custom UI
+# Using Material UI

-In this example, we replace the default Formatting Toolbar using a custom React component, as well as the default Slash Menu and Side Menu.
-The Formatting Toolbar is also made static and always visible above the editor.
+In this example, we implement a basic editor interface using Material UI.
+We replace the Formatting Toolbar, Slash Menu, and Block Side Menu while disabling the other default elements.
+Additionally, the Formatting Toolbar is made static and always visible above the editor.

 **Relevant Docs:**